diana-lakatos/nearme-documentation/doc_templates/template_api_ref_intro.md

 ---
 Welcome to the [API name] documentation!

-The [API name] [API type, e.g. REST] A_intróoPI allows you to [describe what the API does + test mode, live mode, what you need to get started, e.g. API key, etc.].
+The [API name] [API type, e.g. REST] API allows you to [describe what the API does + test mode, live mode, what you need to get started, e.g. API key, etc.].

 We send information on new additions and changes to our API to our Channel Partner Mailing List.
 Be sure to [subscribe]() to stay informed.